Lennskie/python_excel_read_write/README.md

 >pip install pandas

 ## explanation about the files
 >calculations.py calculates row by row, and cannot have empty cells.
+This program used sample.xlsx
 >
 >legacy.py is a terminal application, having almost no automation.
-You manually add the numbers you want delimited by a space
+You manually add the numbers you want, delimited by a space
 >
->calculationsOfATable.py uses the sampleTable.xlsx file to merge rows & collums to make the calculations on a whole batch (can have empty cells).
+>calculationsOfATable.py uses the sampleTable.xlsx file to merge rows & collums to make the calculations on a whole batch (This excel file can have empty cells).

 Both calculations.py & lecagy.py are not that usefull anymore and can be slow.
 Some of the code I only got working for Python3.10.
 This means that you're best of useinng calculationsOfATable.py, but all was used for research purposes.